Nigeria Labour Congress: History

 The Nigerian Labour Congress was founded in December 1978, as a merger of four different organisations: the Nigeria Trade Union Congress (NTUC), Labour Unity Front (LUF), United Labour Congress (ULC) and Nigeria Workers' Council (NWC).
-However, the recently-established Federal Military Government, led by Murtala Mohammed, refused to recognise the new organisation, and instead set up the Adebiyi Tribunal to investigate the activities of trade unions and their leaders.
+However, the recently established Federal Military Government, led by Murtala Mohammed, refused to recognise the new organisation, and instead set up the Adebiyi Tribunal to investigate the activities of trade unions and their leaders.
 The Tribunal reported in 1976 and claimed that all the existing trade union centres propagated Cold War ideologies, depended on funding from international union federations, and mismanaged funds.
 This was used as a justification to ban all four centres, with M. O. Abiodun appointed as the administrator of trade unions.
 He accepted the establishment of a new Nigeria Labour Congress, on the condition that the approximately 1,500 affiliated unions were restructured into 42 industrial unions, plus 19 unions representing senior staff.

 In 1978, the Nigeria Labour Congress was established, with the 42 industrial unions affiliated.
 It was to be the only legal trade union federation.
 Its leadership included many of the leading figures from its four predecessors, with Wahab Goodluck becoming its founding president.

 During its history, conflicts with the military regime twice led to the dissolution of the NLC's national organs, the first in 1988 under the military regime of General Ibrahim Babangida and the second in 1994, under the regime of General Sani Abacha.
 In 1996, the 42 affiliates of the NLC were merged into 29, by Act of Parliament.
 Under Nigeria's military governments, labour leaders were frequently arrested and union meetings disrupted.
 Following democratic reforms in the country, some of the anti-union regulations were abolished in January 1999.
 The same month Adams Oshiomhole was elected President of the reformed organisation.

 In the early 2000s, conflict between the government and the NLC escalated due to the organisation's opposition to higher fuel prices.
-The price increases are the result of decisions by the Olusegun Obasanjo government to dramatically reduce subsidies and to deregulate the purchase and sale of fue The NLC has led several general strikes protesting the government's fuel price policy.
+The price increases are the result of decisions by the Olusegun Obasanjo government to dramatically reduce subsidies and to deregulate the purchase and sale of fuel.
+The NLC has led several general strikes protesting the government's fuel price policy.

 In September 2004, the NLC gave the federal government an ultimatum to reverse the decision to reintroduce the controversial fuel tax or face a nationwide protest strike.
 The strike threat was made despite the fact that a Federal High Court judgement in an earlier dispute had declared the organisation lacking legal power to call a general strike over government policies.